LunaCelestine/ProceduralGenerationVR/README.md

 https://github.com/bdabdoub/PerlinNoise

-Terrain consists of a series of chunks, which are simply a square area of voxels.
+The terrain consists of a series of chunks, which are simply a square area of voxels.
 These chunks are implemented in the chunk.cs class.
-The games world object loops through all points in each chunk while calling the noise class to generate a Y value which represents the height at that point in the map.
+The world object loops through all points in each chunk while calling the noise class to generate a Y value which represents the height in voxels at that point in the map.
 Each chunk checks to see what surfaces are surrounding in order to determine which surfaces are to be rendered.

 ![ProjectScreenshot](projectscreenshot.png?raw=true "Voxels")